cs3110/textbook/ads/promises.md

 * Return the promise (but not resolver) to the client.
 The OS meanwhile continues to work on reading the string.

-You might think of the resolver as being a "private" entity used primarily by the library and the promise as being a "public" entity used primarily by the client.
+You might think of the resolver as being a "private and writeable" value used primarily by the library and the promise as being a "public and read-only" value used primarily by the client.

-## Our Own Promises
+## Making Our Own Promises

 Here is an interface for our own Lwt-style promises.
 The names have been changed to make the interface clearer.